SPV3500 Advanced PV Systems and the NEC

 - Describe wind load considerations that affect array placement and configuration.

 - Define the purpose of torquing devices and the settings required for PV installation methods.

-- Define the different parts of the PV grounding system.
+- Define the different parts and purposes of the PV grounding system.

 - Define positive grounded systems and ungrounded systems and describe how they are different from traditional PV system installations.